laraantunes/otto/README.md

 # Otto
-A very simple on-memory pub/sub system for Golang.
+A very simple in-memory pub/sub system for Golang.

 # How to use
 ```go